sigil66/apt-transport-s3/README.md

     [sudo] apt-get install libapt-pkg-dev libcurl4-openssl-dev

-To build this project you simply run `make`.
-It will produce a binary named `s3` under the `src/` dir.
+To build this project you simply run `make deb`.
+It will produce a package for you.

 ## Installing